What Happens If Situations Change After The Divorce?

 Determining whether a change in circumstances is substantial and continuing can be a complex issue, especially with parties that are self employed and are hiding income in their financial statements or tax returns.
 I am experienced at litigating contested child support modification cases; and have been highly successful winning these types of case due to my strong financial background.

 I’m attorney Matthew Schultz, and I represent Arizona parents in all types of post-divorce modification cases.
-To discuss your case with a knowledgeable divorce lawyer, contact me at my offices in Tempe for a free phone consultation.
+To discuss your case with a knowledgeable divorce lawyer, contact me at my offices in Tempe for a phone consultation.
+Call 480-730-5400.